WouterJ/mockery/docs/05-QUICK-REFERENCE.md

-Known as a Passive Partial Mock (not to be confused with real partial mock objects discussed later), this form of mock object will defer all methods not subject to an expectation to the parent class of the mock, i.e. MyClass.
-Whereas the previous shouldIgnoreMissing() returned NULL, this behaviour simply calls the parent's matching method.
+Known as a Passive Partial Mock (not to be confused with real partial mock objects discussed later), this form of mock object will defer all methods not subject to an expectation to the parent class of the mock, i.e. `MyClass`.
+Whereas the previous `shouldIgnoreMissing()` returned `NULL`, this behaviour simply calls the parent's matching method.